apiato/documentation/docs/components/main-components/actions.md

 - All Actions MUST be placed in the `app/Containers/{Section}/{Container}/Actions` directory.
 - All Actions MUST extend the `App\Ship\Parents\Actions\Action` class.
   - The parent extension SHOULD be aliased as `ParentAction`.
+- The same Action MAY be called by multiple Controllers (API, Web, CLI)

 ## Folder Structure